openxpki/openxpki/doc/quickstart.md

 ### Troubleshooting

-If you only get the \"Open Source Trustcenter\" banner without a login prompt, make sure that the fcgi module is properly loaded and available.
+If you only get the \"Open Source Trustcenter\" banner without a login prompt, make sure that the application server is started.
 To see the output of the wrapper script, it might be helpful to use the browsers developer console (F12 or CTRL+F12 on most browsers).

 If you get an internal server error, make sure you have the *en_US.utf8*